dcavar/nlp-lab.github.io/README.md

 ## Research Foci

+DARPA and IARPA solicitations:

+- The team at the NLP Lab will be working on a proposal for [IARPA REASON](https://www.client-meeting.net/reason-proposers-day).
+We are open to teaming proposals and happy to meet at the [Proposer's Day in January 2023](https://www.iarpa.gov/research-programs/reason)

 During the 2022/2023 academic year the focus is on:

 - [Time and Event Annotation and NLP Technologies (TIE-ML)](/timeevents)